Piterden/vue-crossword/README.md

 - [x] Automatic calculation of required to fill letter cells and clues numeration.
 - [x] Words suggestions from API depending on length and filled letters.
 - [x] Clues suggestions for filled words from API.
+- [x] Add different types of symmetry to grid generation.
 - [ ] User login (OAuth2).
 - [ ] Save built crosswords.
 - [ ] Add and save new words and clues.